3 face felony charges after arrest at Central Parkway apartments

 Cam'ron Buchanan, 24, of Hillsboro, and Rayshun Bates, 21, and Shundarrion Clopton, 21, both of Decatur, were arrested at the Parkway Place Apartments at 2115 Central Parkway S.W.

-Police spokeswoman Irene Cardenas-Martinez said the department's vice/narcotics unit received complaints of drug activity in the apartment's parking lot this month.
+Police spokeswoman Irene Cardenas-Martinez said the department's vice/narcotics unit received complaints of drug activity in the apartment's parking lot.

 She said investigators patrolling the parking lot attempted to contact four males inside a red sedan there.
 As investigators approached the vehicle, police said, three of the men fled on foot.
 Two of the three were detained as well as the man who remained in the vehicle.